SQL Server back up to URL for Microsoft Azure Blob Storage best practices and troubleshooting

 Exception Message: The remote server returned an error: (409) Conflict..

 When such error occurs, the blob files need to be deleted.
-For more information on this scenario and how to correct this problem, see Deleting Backup Blob Files with Active Leases
+For more information on this scenario and how to correct this problem, see Deleting Backup Blob Files with Active Leases.

-OS error 50: The request is not supported
+OS error 50: The request isn't supported

-When backing up a database, you may see error Operating system error 50(The request is not supported)
+When backing up a database, you might see error Operating system error 50(The request is not supported) for the following reasons:

-symbol at the beginning of the token when the credential was created.
-If yes, then remove it. - The current connection is unable to connect to the storage account from the current machine using Storage Explorer or SQL Server Management Studio (SSMS).
+• The current connection is unable to connect to the storage account from the current machine using Storage Explorer or SQL Server Management Studio (SSMS).

-- The policy assigned to the SAS token is expired.
+• The policy assigned to the SAS token is expired.
 Create a new policy using Azure Storage Explorer and either create a new SAS token using the policy or alter the credential and try backing up again.

 Authentication errors

-is a new option and required to back up to or restore from the Azure Blob Storage.
+The WITH CREDENTIAL is a new option and required to back up to or restore from the Azure Blob Storage.

 Failures related to credential could be the following: The credential specified in the **BACKUP** or **RESTORE** command does not exist.

-IF NOT EXISTS
+IF NOT EXISTS (

-(SELECT * FROM sys.credentials
+FROM sys.credentials

-WHERE credential_identity = 'mycredential')
+WHERE credential_identity = 'mycredential'

-CREATE CREDENTIAL [<credential name>] WITH IDENTITY = 'mystorageaccount'
+CREATE CREDENTIAL [<credential name>]

-, SECRET = '<storage access key>' ;
+SECRET = '<storage access key>';

 400 (Bad Request) errors